Mark McDermott

 - Harden, A., Lloyd, E., McDermott, M.R., Potter, S. & Sayeed, Z. (2009).
 A project to assist Family Action's Building Bridges practitioners with the use of the Index of Family Relations as an outcome measurement.

 - McDermott, M.R., & Potton, A. (2008).
-Tackling teenage obesity: systematic review and project proposal.
+Tackling teenage obesity: a systematic review and project proposal.
 Report commissioned by J. Boss, Adolescent Obesity Co-ordinator, Barking & Dagenham NHS Primary Care Trust.

 Esteem Indicators